samiamlabs/minireach_docs/source/demo_teleop.rst

     #. ssh in on the truck

        #.
-Open a new terminal on your computer
+Open a new terminal on your laptop
        #.
 Type ``ssh toyota@minireach<truck_nr>``, where truck_nr = [1 or 2] is the truck you want to use.

     #.
 Type ``sudo /etc/init.d/nxserver restart``